Some Ways The Modern World May Enable Social Anxiety And Awkwardness

 What you get out of this article is up to you.
 Maybe you'll recognize how a facet of society is sustaining your own shyness to a small degree, and decide to make a change.
 Maybe you'll just think it's all interesting food for thought, and leave it at that.

 Back in the day there wasn't as much to do at home.
 It pushed people to leave the house and socialize with their friends and neighbors, to go to a social club to play cards, or join a proverbial bowling league.
 Now there are endless things to read or watch online, video games are super-immersive and absorbing, big screen TVs with good sound systems make it easy to skip the theater, and so on.
 If you're socially awkward, and have some homebody tendencies, it's easy to stay in and be entertained, and not feel your life is that terrible.

 The internet makes it possible to do more and more jobs from home.
 This opens up a ton of opportunities, but it can deprive people of chances to socialize with co-workers or clients.
 A young, socially anxious person with the right skills may be able to get a work-from-home job doing web design right after high school, then never see much reason to push themselves out of their avoidant comfort zone.

 Fewer social obligations, like having to go to church

-If you lived in a small town and more-or-less had to show your face in church every week, that forced you to be around people and get social experience.
+Years ago if you lived in a small town and more-or-less had to show your face in church every week, that forced you to be around people and get social experience.
 In most towns and cities people have fewer community obligations.
 I'm not advocating we go back to a time where everyone was a slave to religious expectations.
-Like I said, I'm just looking at things through an 'amount of social practice' lens.
+Like I said, I'm just looking at things through an 'Amount of social practice' lens.